The Team of the Neurodiversity Foundation:

 – Dominique de Brabander

-Dominique is a specialized coder, building supercomponents for the technological projects.
+Dominique was a specialized coder, building supercomponents for the technological projects.
 Knowledgable in many different technical skills, he is leading some of the main choices in software & data pertaining the Mini.ai project.

 – Niels Mokkenstorm

-Niels is a core member of the Athens Initiative, and is working on the more advanced level codifications and functions needed for our digital lifesupport systems.
+Niels was a core member of the Athens Initiative, and is working on the more advanced level codifications and functions needed for our digital lifesupport systems.

 – Youp Mickers

 Youp was a programmer with a specific interest in motion and math.
 For the Signs language, he supports in interpreting gestural langauge and movements from users, in order to convert in to communicative messages.